Steve McNeil: Career

 After a 9-month break, on 14 September 2021, Steve returned to Twitch again, but alongside King Rob with their regular WiFi Wars shows; Quiz Night, tabletop gaming show Game Over Board (with a guest) and The Video Game Game Show Show.
 They have since put all these shows on hiatus apart from WiFi Wars and Game Over Board.
 Monthly supporters of WiFi Wars on Patreon also get a first play of any news games which get added to the shows.

 In April 2022, Steve hosted a weekly podcast called during Comics Made Easy, alongside Chris Slight, Alex Lolies (aka BoardgameYogi) & Javier Jarquin.
 Starting in late April 2022, the show aimed to help listeners get into the Marvel Comics and DC Comics Universes without it feeling overwhelming.
 After three episodes (including the pilot), Steve said during WiFi Wars' November 2022 Patreon stream, that the podcast would not return despite enjoying creating it.

-On 30 May 2022, Steve & Rob hosted a special edition of WiFi Wars named WiFi War Child in aid of War Child (charity), raising funds for the ongoing war in Ukraine.
+On 30 May 2022, Steve & Rob hosted a special edition of WiFi Wars named WiFi War Child in aid of the War Child charity, raising funds to help children affected by the ongoing Russian invasion of Ukraine.
 The show included guests such as James Acaster, Scroobius Pip, Ashens and Mark Watson which lasted four hours and raised £4,479.31.

 The following week, on 4 June, Steve hosted a pilot gameshow for The Yogscast gang called YogOff!, alongside regular WiFi Wars guest Alex Lolies (aka BoardgameYogi) co-hosting while Rob ran the WiFi Wars tech.
 The show seemed popular with the Yogscast regulars, Steve & Rob hope to make this a regular monthly show.

 On 31 October, Steve deactivated his personal Twitter account along with Comics Made Easy and McNeil & Pamphlion's profiles.
 He remains active on WiFi Wars' account.

 December 2022 saw Steve take on the role of Assistant Producer for Lost Voice Guy's Christmas Comedy Club special on ITV.
 He also helped write the script for the show.
 WiFi Wars also made their fourth appearance on The Royal Institution's Christmas Lectures, showcasing a "Super Recogniser" (created by Rob) to help identify faces of suspects in a criminal lineup.